Church of St Peter & St Paul, Godalming: Services

 A weekday service of Holy Communion, in traditional language, is held on Tuesdays at 12 pm.

 Holy Communion, according to the Book of Common Prayer of 1662 (in traditional language), is held every Sunday at 8 am.

 On the second, third and fourth Sundays of the month, Choral Eucharist is held at 10 am.

 Chapels and paintings

 In the two chapel sections are decorative mural paintings and a medieval painting of St John the Baptist.

 Monuments

-The church has interior monuments to Judeth Elyott, d.1615: a figure of a lady kneeling before a book on a lectern in an elaborately-decorated aedicule, the cornice surmounted by coat of arms, shields, and end pedestals with skull and hour-glass, and tablet with skull and cross-bones underneath; Thomas and Joan Purvoche, d.1509, John Barker, d.1595 and John and Elizabeth Westbrook.
+The church has interior monuments to Judeth Elyott, d.1615: a figure of a lady kneeling before a book on a lectern in an elaborately decorated aedicule, the cornice surmounted by coat of arms, shields, and end pedestals with skull and hour-glass, and tablet with skull and cross-bones underneath; Thomas and Joan Purvoche, d.1509, John Barker, d.1595 and John and Elizabeth Westbrook.

 Wall paintings on its window frames have been re-exposed in the twenty-first century.

+Heraldic Roof Bosses

+There are currently 68 roof bosses in the nave.
+The bosses are not in their original settings.
+One notable boss is that of the arms of Thomas Howard, Earl of Surrey who defeated the Scots at Flodden on the 9th September 1513.